Edward Hyde, 1st Earl of Clarendon: Exile, death, and legacy

 The rest of Clarendon's life was passed in exile.
 He left Calais for Rouen on 25 December, returning on 21 January 1668, visiting the baths of Bourbon in April, thence to Avignon in June, residing from July 1668 till June 1671 at Montpellier, whence he proceeded to Moulins and to Rouen again in May 1674.
 His sudden banishment entailed great personal hardships.
 His health at the time of his flight was much impaired, and on arriving at Calais he fell dangerously ill; and Louis XIV, anxious at this time to gain popularity in England, sent him peremptory and repeated orders to quit France.
 He suffered severely from gout, and during the greater part of his exile could not walk without the aid of two men.
 At Évreux, on 23 April 1668, he was the victim of a murderous assault by English sailors, who attributed to him the non-payment of their wages, and who were on the point of despatching him when he was rescued by the guard.
 For some time he was not allowed to see any of his children; even correspondence with him was rendered treasonable by the Act of Banishment; and it was not apparently until 1671, 1673, and 1674 that he received visits from his sons, the younger, Lawrence Hyde, being present with him at his death.

 He spent his exile updating and expanding his History, the classic account of the Wars of the Three Kingdoms, and for which he is chiefly remembered today.
 The sale proceeds from this book were instrumental in building the Clarendon Building and Clarendon Fund at Oxford University Press.
+During his exile, he also wrote his autobiography, a number of essays, a work on David's psalms, and a critique of Thomas Hobbes's book Leviathan.

 The diarist Samuel Pepys wrote thirty years later that he never knew anyone who could speak as well as Hyde.

 He died in Rouen, France, on 9 December 1674.
 Shortly after his death, his body was returned to England, and he was buried in a private ceremony in Westminster Abbey on 4 January 1675.